cs-select-team/CS-Select-Docker/README.md

 2. execute ``sudo docker-compose up``
 3. go into the CS-Select repository and execute ``mvn tomcat7:redeploy``

 you can see the database on localhost:3306 with tools like MySQL Workbench.
+Unless changed the root password is ``root`` only the root user can be used to access the database from the host, or any other machine for that matter.